 Honda invests in China's CATL to jointly develop EV batteries

-Japan's Honda Motor Co Ltd will pick up a 1per cent stake in electric vehicle (EV) battery maker Contemporary Amperex Technology (CATL) and the two will jointly develop EV batteries, the Chinese firm said in a filing on Friday.
+Japan's Honda Motor Co Ltd will buy a 1per cent stake in Chinese electric vehicle (EV) battery maker Contemporary Amperex Technology (CATL) and the two will jointly develop EV batteries, the companies said on Friday.

 BEIJING/TOKYO: Japan's Honda Motor Co Ltd will buy a 1per cent stake in Chinese electric vehicle (EV) battery maker Contemporary Amperex Technology (CATL) and the two will jointly develop EV batteries, the companies said on Friday.